andygeers/prayermate_api/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/usandrufus/prayermate_api.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+~~Bug reports and pull requests are welcome on GitHub at https://github.com/usandrufus/prayermate_api.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.~~

+Currently development and usage is internal.
+Contact [info@prayermate.net](mailto:info@prayermate.net) to get involved.

 ## License